pschaus/book_lepl1402/source/part3.rst

     Find an invariant for the outer loop of the bubble :ref:`bubble_loop` sort algorithm.
     Prove that the invariant is correctly maintained.
     Hint: Your invariant should express a property on the array with respect to index `i`.
     A subpart of the array is already sorted?
 What values are they?

-    .. // Loop invariant:
-       //  - the largest i elements are in their correct, final positions at the end of the array.
-       //  - the array contains the same set of values as the input array

     ..  code-block:: java